eyedeekay/LostCity/README.md

 any way you can.

 There is virtually no work involved on my part and I deserve absolutely no credit.
-But it is kind of fun. :)
+But it is kind of fun. :) If you're interested in how I did it, visit [OneSimpleTrick](ONESIMPLETRICK.html) for a tutorial.

 Building Packages
 -----------------